 - 1) Mount the servo drive panel (with the red/yellow power switch) and the servo control panel (with keypad) into a 19" rack.
-It is preferable for the servo drive to be mounted close to the bottom of the rack keeping the servo drive as cool as possible so heat from panels below it don't increase the ambient heat of the drive.
+It is preferable for the servo drive to be mounted close to the bottom of the rack keeping the servo drive as cool as possible so heat from panels below it don't increase the ambient heat of the servo driver.
 The two servo motor cables will also have to reach the load frame so placing the panel close to the ground is usually the best position.
 The servo control panel should be placed at or below eye level to make it easy to read the LCD and press the keys on the keypad.
 The interconnecting cables are only 6 foot long so be sure the controller is close to the servo drive panel. - 2) Install the load frame firmly to a stationary platform.
 The actuator is capable of rapid motion so be sure the load frame is securely mounted before operating.
 Check to make sure the two servo motor connectors are easily accessible.
 If the servo load frame is mounted horizontally, be sure to support the weight of the load frame.
 The top mounting ring has 3 mounting holes that are 0.531" equally spaced on a 7.5" diameter bolt circle.
 The load cell has a 1-14 UNS thread interface.
-Note: When threading into the load cell, be sure to stop at least 1⁄4 inch before hitting the bottom to prevent interference between the load cell and the frame.
+Note: Be careful when using the mounting bolts, if the bolt head is high, it may damage the load cell connector when operating the actuator fully extended.
+Note: When threading into the load cell, be sure to stop at least 1⁄4 inch before hitting the bottom to prevent interference between the load cell and the actuator plate.